 Site 20SA15 extends approximately 154 meters along the Tittabawassee River (Appendix B).
-Yearly monitoring since 1999 has shown that a light scatter of FCR, flakes, Late Woodland pottery and Historic period material covers the eroding edge of the site.
-A visit in May of 2016 revealed minor to moderate erosion over much of the site with significant erosion in one 5 X 0.3m area.
-High water limited visibility and no artifacts were observed or collected.
+Yearly monitoring since 1999 has shown that a light scatter of fire-cracked rocks (FCR), flakes, Late Woodland pottery and Historic period material covers the eroding edge of the site.
+Two visits, in May and October of 2017, revealed minor to moderate erosion over much of the site with isolated areas of significant erosion.
+High water and vegetation limited visibility on both site visits.
+In May, one FCR was the only artifact observed.
+Three additional FCR and a small, grit-tempered ceramic sherd with a cord-roughened exterior surface were observed in October (Appendix C).
+No artifacts were collected.
 Even in the absence of periodic high water (currently annual in spring), continued erosion of the fairly high, steep bank is expected.
 Diagnostic artifacts recovered in 1999, 2002, and 2004 indicate that Late Woodland and Historic period components are present (Sommer 2000:10, 2003:12, 2005:12).
 A 1955 aerial photograph of the site area shows that it was under active cultivation at that time.